 Imported goods are taxable supplies unless specifically exempted.
-The import of assets as contributions in kind to the share capital of an enterprise is an exempt supply.
+The contribution of assets (except for imported assets) to the share capital of an enterprise is an exempt supply.

 Imported services are generally subject to a VAT reverse charge.
 The buyer of the service is treated as a tax agent and will calculate and pay VAT on the payment to the non-resident service provider.
 The payment order confirming the transfer of the VAT due to the tax authorities is treated as a VAT invoice, giving the tax agent the right to a VAT credit.